 Duties of Public Bodies/Competent Authorities concerning SACs, SPAs and Ramsar Sites

-Under the Conservation (Natural Environment, etc.) Regulations (Northern Ireland) 1995 (as amended) (commonly referred to as the Habitats Regulations) certain sites have been designated as either Special Areas of Conservation (SACs) or Special Protection Areas (SPAs).
+Under The Conservation (Natural Habitats, etc.) Regulations (Northern Ireland) 1995 (as amended) certain sites have been designated as either Special Areas of Conservation (SACs) or Special Protection Areas (SPAs).
 Together these sites form part of the UK national site network.
 Ramsar sites have been designated under the Ramsar Convention on Wetlands.

 Under this legislation Public Bodies are referred to as ‘Competent Authorities’.
-Where a Competent Authority proposes to carry out or issue any form of authorisation for works or activities where the site in question is designated as being part of the Natura 2000 network, the works are subject to the requirements of The Conservation (Natural Habitats, etc.) Regulations (Northern Ireland) 1995 (as amended).
+Where a competent authority proposes to carry out or issue any form of authorisation for works or activities where the site in question is designated as being part of the UK national site network, the works are subject to the requirements of The Conservation (Natural Habitats, etc.) Regulations (Northern Ireland) 1995 (as amended).

 To this end a Habitats Regulations Assessment (HRA) is required to be undertaken prior to carrying out or issuing any form or permission or authorisation.

-While it is not possible to outline the entire legalities of The Conservation (Natural Habitats, etc.) Regulations (Northern Ireland) 1995 (as amended) and the assessment succinctly, in broad terms the HRA should seek to inform the design of the proposal and is legally required to ensure the protection of Natura 2000 sites against adverse impacts on their integrity.
+While it is not possible to outline the entire legalities of The Conservation (Natural Habitats, etc.) Regulations (Northern Ireland) 1995 (as amended) and the assessment succinctly, in broad terms the HRA should seek to inform the design of the proposal and is legally required to ensure the protection of UK national site network against adverse impacts on their integrity.

 The HRA should be submitted as an accompaniment to your application for assent or under Article 40 outlined above.

 If you have any queries in relation to applying for Assent/Article 40 notification or undertaking a HRA use contact email: